bokeh/bokeh/sphinx/source/docs/quickstart.rst

 modern browser for presentation.
 This means while a lot is happening inside a python environment the presentation part is happening on your browser.
 That's BojehJS working for you.
 All your python code prepares the  context for BokehJS to display a nice looking plot on your browser for you.
-If you are curious about it an want to read more refer to the :ref:`bokehjs` section.
+If you are curious about it and want to read more refer to the :ref:`bokehjs` section.

 All we had to do was tell bokeh.plotting that: